Can I Delay Medicare Part D Enrollment?

 - Sign up for, or maintain, creditable prescription drug coverage through another source such as your current or former employer, TRICARE, your union, the Department of Veterans Affairs, or Indian Health Service (this is not a complete list).

 If you still have questions about planning for your Medicare Part D enrollment, I’d like to help you find answers.
 To have me send you information via email, or to schedule a phone call with me, click one of the links below.
-You can learn more about me by clicking the “View profile” button below.
-See a list of plans in your area by clicking the “Compare Plans” button.
+See a list of plans we offer in your area by clicking the “Compare Plans” button.
 To get help right away, please call me or another licensed insurance agent at 1-844-847-2660 (TTY users can call 711) Monday through Friday, 8AM to 8PM ET.

 TTY users 711